-Staff must put any notes or observations concerning allegations of bullying in the Bullying folder.
-The Area Head, DSL (Mrs Beth Snowden-Brown) and Headmistress are informed of the concerns immediately.
-The Daybook and Bullying Log is kept by the DSL (Mrs Beth Snowden-Brown) so that any patterns in behaviour can be seen easily.
+Staff must put any notes or observations concerning allegations of bullying in the Bullying folder (substantiated or unsubstantiated).
+The Section Head, DSL (Mr Will Gudgeon) and Head are informed of the concerns immediately.
+The Daybook and Bullying Log is kept by the DSL (Mr Will Gudgeon) so that any patterns in behaviour can be seen easily.
 Repetitive low-level incidences that fall within the definition of bullying, will be treated as such.